NonWonderDog/.vim/README.md

 On Windows, this must be installed to %USERPROFILE%/.vim, and the win\_install.bat script must be run to create a %USERPROFILE%/.vimrc stub file.

-To create a file or folder named ".vim" in Windows Explorer, type ".vim.".
+To create a file or folder named ".vim" in Windows Explorer, type `.vim.`.
 The trailing period will be removed.
+In a command prompt, it is enough to type `mkdir .vim`.